Lewiscowles1986/VCVRack/README.md

 * Non-vectorized speexdsp - This dependency doesn't support compiling for aarch64 NEON, so the --disable-neon flag has been added which I imagine means the Apple Silicon vector units are not being utilized as much as they can, hampering performance

 Note that this port will also build and run for x86 like the original Rack source it's based on.

+...
+Copy of the VCV Rack README.md follows.

 # VCV Rack